In a partnership that brings reality to a new pinnacle of madness, famed silver maker Tiffany & Co has partnered with Nike to create a box.

 In any event, they have decent pricing on a lot of things but due to the shipping cost.
 For smaller orders a $9.99 shipping charge means an extra $1.00 per ounce premium for 10 ounces.

-It is even more important when purchasing via social media, online marketplaces, eBay, individuals, or other untrusted sources.
+It is even more important when purchasing via social media, online marketplaces, eBay or individuals and other untrusted sources.

-A modern gold coin should be very close to its stated weight (e.g., 1 oz, 1/2 oz, etc.), though minor deviations can occur due to wear or manufacturing tolerances.
-Also, keep in mind that when measuring circulated gold coins such as old 20 francs, sovereigns, and Pre-1933 US gold coins, wear and tear from circulation can slightly reduce the weight.
+Modern gold coin should be very close to its stated weight (e.g., 1 oz, 1/2 oz, etc.), though minor deviations can occur due to wear or manufacturing tolerances.
+Also keep in mind, that when measuring circulated gold coins such as old 20 francs, sovereigns and Pre-1933 US gold coins, wear and tear from circulation can slightly reduce the weight.

 The weights and dimensions of older gold bullion coins such as British Gold Sovereigns, French Gold Francs, or Mexican Gold Pesos are well known and easy to verify with an accurate scale and simple calipers.

-The same is true for 90% of silver coins, such as Morgan and Peace dollars, silver pesos, or junk silver coins.
+The same is true for 90% silver coins such as Morgan and Peace dollars, silver pesos or junk silver coins.

-The scale should accommodate the weight of the items you’ll be measuring.
-A scale with a weight capacity of up to 500 grams or a half kilo is generally sufficient for most precious metals.
+The scale should be able to accommodate the weight of the items you’ll be measuring.
+For most precious metals, a scale with a weight capacity of up to 500 grams or a half kilo is generally sufficient.
+Choose a scale that is easy to calibrate and offers consistent accuracy over time.
+Some scales come with calibration weights, which are helpful for ensuring accuracy.

-When dealing with precious metals, the most important feature is that the scale can switch between various measurement systems, including grams, imperial, and troy ounces.
+When dealing with precious metals, the most important feature is that the scale is able to switch between various measurement systems, including grams, imperial and troy ounces.
 Some scales may only have grams and imperial and may not include troy ounces.
 A tare function allows you to subtract the weight of a container or tray from the total weight, essentially zeroing out the scale to allow for accurate measurements.

-Some silver and gold scales come with a set of calibration weights that can be used to verify that the scale is working correctly.
+Some scales for Silver & Gold will come with a set of calibration weights that can be used to verify that the scale is working correctly.
 By comparing the reading to those of known samples, the scale can often be adjusted back to accuracy.
 Be sure to place the scale on a level, stable surface and ensure the area is free from magnetic or electronic interference.

-Another often overlooked feature, mainly when dealing with fractional gold coins and bars, is precision to at least two decimal places.
-When checking the weight of circulated and fractional gold coins and bars, having a scale that can accurately measure the hundredth of a gram is very important.
+Another, often overlooked feature, particularly when dealing with fractional gold coins and bars, is precision to at least two decimal places.
+When checking the weight of circulated and fractional gold coins and bars, having a scale that can accurately measure to the hundredth of a gram is very important.

-It’s common to find scales measuring only tenths of a gram at the gas station.
-For a more definitive measurement, ensure the scale can measure to at least the hundredth decimal place.
-High-end laboratory scales and those used by professional miners can be accurate to a thousandth of a gram!
+It’s common to find scales at the gas station that measure to only tenths of a gram.
+For a more definitive measurement, be sure that the scale can measure to at least the hundredth decimal place.
+High-end laboratory scales and those used by professional miners can be accurate to thousandth of a gram!

-While it’s important to invest in a reliable scale, you don’t necessarily need to choose the most expensive option.
-Accurate scales are available at various price points.
+While it’s important to invest in a reliable scale, you don’t necessarily need to go for the most expensive option.
+There are accurate scales available across various price points.

-The scales for silver and gold below all have the basic capability of providing accurate measurements in troy ounces and grams.
-They are also reasonably inexpensive and readily available.
+The scales for silver & gold below all have the basic capabilities of providing accurate measurements in both troy ounces and grams and are also reasonably inexpensive and readily available.

-The Weigh Gram scale from Amazon is a basic device capable of measuring in grams (g), troy ounces (oz), avoirdupois ounces (oz), and pennyweights weights (dwt).
+The Weigh Gram scale from Amazon is a basic device capable of measuring in grams (g), troy ounces (ozt), avoirdupois ounces (oz) and pennyweights weights (dwt).
 It has a maximum measurement capacity of 600 grams and will measure fractions of a gram down to the hundredths.

 This scale is small enough to fit in your pocket and is a good choice for measuring the weights of smaller bullion items.
 For the price, this is the best scale for weighing gold and silver.

-The KitchenTour EG5001 from Amazon has a higher capacity, capable of measuring up to 500 grams or half a kilogram.
+The KitchenTour EG5001 from Amazon has a higher capacity, capable of measuring up to 500 grams, or a half of a kilogram.
 This scale is a good choice for measuring larger silver bullion items such as 10 oz silver bars.
-The scale is precision to hundredths of a gram and has six different measurement types, including grams, troy ounces, avoirdupois ounces, dime weights, and others.
+The scale has precision to hundredths of a gram and has six different measurement types, including grams, troy ounces, avoidupois ounces, dime weights and others.

-Amazon’s RESHY High Precision Lab Scale is a precision analytical balance scale.
-It can hold up to 5000 grams or 5 kilograms and has a precision resolution down to the hundredths of a gram.
-This scale is great for measuring larger silver bullion items, including silver kilos and 100-ounce silver bars.
+The RESHY High Precision Lab Scale from Amazon is a precision analytical balance scale.
+It has a capacity of up to 5000 grams or 5 kilograms with a precision resolution down to the hundredths of a gram.
+This is a great scale for measuring larger silver bullion items, including silver kilos and 100 ounce silver bars.